opportus/object-mapper/README.md

 Leverage that system to:

--   Decouple your codebase from source and target mapping logic
+-   Decouple your codebase from data mapping
 -   Dynamically define control flow over data being transferred from source to target
--   Generically define target model based on source model and vice-versa
+-   Dynamically define target model based on source model and vice-versa
--   Easily genericize, centralize, optimize, test, and run specific data mapping
+-   Easily genericize, centralize, optimize, test, and run data mapping
--   Design efficiently your system
+-   Design efficiently and simplify your system

 This project aims to provide a standard core system to higher level systems such as: